 Related Degree Programs

-The certificate program in Biomedical Device Development can convert to an MS in Biomedical Engineering.
-Students who have completed an undergraduate degree in biomedical engineering may apply all certificate courses with a minimum final grade of B to the MS in BME.
-All other students may apply up to 2 certificate courses to the MS in BME.
+The graduate certificate program in Biomedical Device Development can be applied towards an MS in Biomedical Engineering.
+Students with an undergraduate degree in Biomedical Engineering may transfer all certificate courses with a minimum grade of B to the MS program.
+Students from other disciplines may apply up to two certificate courses toward the MS in Biomedical Engineering.

 What are the Required Courses?